Following Joshua WONG’s deportation from Thailand he wants

 The NDI target youth in their programs

-NDI Civic Update on Youth Programming.
-May 2012
+details from the NDI 2012 Civic Update on Youth Programming:

 The NED is building networks of cross-border activists